 We believe that the complementary, yet highly specialized, skill set of each member of the Senior Investment Team provides the Advisor with a competitive advantage in its CLO-focused investment strategy.
-See "Management - Portfolio Managers."
+See "Item 8.
+Portfolio Managers of Closed-End Management Investment Companies" in our most recent Annual Report on Form N-CSR and in our most recent Semi-Annual Report on Form N-CSR.